 What does digital fundraising include?

-Digital fundraising can include a vast array of tactics, ranging from relatively basic online donation forms to detailed and strategically planned virtual events.
-In other words, any online transaction that allows nonprofit supporters to financially contribute to the causes they care about can be considered digital fundraising.
+Digital fundraising is a term used to describe a variety of tactics, ranging from relatively basic online donation forms to detailed and strategically planned virtual events.
+Any online form or process that allows your nonprofit supporters to financially contribute to the causes they care about can be considered digital fundraising.

 Why is digital fundraising important for nonprofits?

-Digital fundraising allows nonprofits to expand their reach beyond geographical boundaries, build relationships with new supporters, and raise awareness and funds for their campaigns.
+As you probably already realize, digital fundraising allows your nonprofit to expand your engagement beyond geographical boundaries, to build relationships with new supporters, and to raise awareness and funds for campaigns.

-From the donors’ perspective, digital fundraising provides unique and convenient ways to support the charitable missions they care about.
-Gone are the days when a donor must make a physical cash drop-off at a nonprofit’s headquarters, or walk through the tedious steps of cutting, signing, and mailing a check.
+From your donors’ perspective, digital fundraising provides unique and convenient ways to support the charitable missions they care about.
+Gone are the days when a donor can only deliver their donations by cash or check!

-Not to mention, the recent coronavirus outbreak has made digital fundraising a necessity in order to continue engaging with donors and collecting gifts amid a rocky circumstance.
-All of that being said, if your organization has yet to invest in a digital fundraising strategy of your own, now is the time to do so!
+If your organization has yet to invest in a robust digital fundraising strategy of your own, now is the time to do so!

-Digital fundraising itself is a significantly rising trend in the nonprofit sector.
-In order to best cater results to your own fundraising needs, it’s a good idea to keep an eye out for smaller trends within the overall industry as well.
-Here are three things that we’ve taken note of so far this year.
+Digital fundraising is a significantly rising trend in the nonprofit sector.
+If you’re looking for ways to improve and extend your own fundraising efforts, it’s a good idea to keep an eye on trends within the overall industry as well.
+Here are three recent trends to note.

 Social media advertising